Executive Committee Meeting

 Considering these circumstances, the Organizing Committee has decided to extend the deadline for proposal submissions until June 15 (Sunday), 12 p.m.
 (Japan time).
 No submissions will be accepted after this date.

 Colleagues and friends!
 Do not miss this opportunity to visit Japan and participate in the ICCEES World Congress in August 2015!
 We look forward to welcoming you at the Congress next year.

 The International Council for Central and East European Studies (ICCEES) is the global alliance of national associations of Slavic and Eurasian studies, composed of the ASEEES (United States), CAS (Canada), BASEES (Britain), DGO / SOG (Germany), FAREES (Finland), ANZSA (Australia), CAREECAS (China), JCREES (Japan), KASS (Korea), and MACEES (Mongolia), and other respectable organizations.
 The ICCEES was created in 1974 and holds a world congress once every five years.
 The next world congress will be held in Makuhari (30 minutes from the heart of Tokyo), Japan, on August 3-8, 2015.
 The official languages of the congress are English, Russian, French, and German.

-The deadline for abstract submission is May 5th, 2014.
+The deadline for submissions is 14 November 2014.

 Assistant Professor "Soviet and Post-Soviet History" (CEU Budapest)